seanmcquaid/Musician-That-Codes/README.md

 # Code Blog

 This will serve as the site for my own coding blog!
-I figured it would be fun to dig deeper into Next.js and utilize it for all of my API routing so I could go serverless!
+I figured it would be fun to dig deeper into Next.js.

 ## Architecture